RoanH/KeysPerSecond/README.md

 And if you find any bugs feel free to report them.

 ## Notes
+- The horizontal line in the graph represents the average number of keys pressed per second.
 - To clarify, you can add any key, and any number of keys to the program.
 So it can be used for any game mode.
 - The overlay option doesn't work on a Mac nor does it work when the fullscreen option in osu! is enabled.
 - When changing the key order, the keys are ordered from lowest value to highest value (negative values & skipping indices is allowed).